menu icon

 hand written recipe for rice pudding

-Many of her recipes were jotted down and made perfect sense to her at the time.
-But as I read these cherished recipes 30, 40 and even 50 years after they were written, the ingredients and even the instructions are sometimes vague and unclear.
-The ingredient list for the all-time family favorite recipe for pound cake lists 5, 6 or 8 eggs.
+The ingredient list for the all-time sour cream pound cake lists 5, 6 or 8 eggs.
 What??
-To this day I sometimes use 6 eggs while other times I use 8.
-And I’m not sure what possesses me to do so.
+I sometimes use 6 eggs while other times I use 8.
+And I'm not sure what possesses me to do so.

 grain, whole milk, butter, eggs, sugar and dried cranberries for creamy dessert